bcli4d/readthedocs/docs/source/sections/webapp/OHIFViewer.rst

 .. |play| image:: OHIFPlay.png
 .. |stop| image:: OHIFStop.png
-* The **CINE** button |cine| immediately pops up a more comprehensive series scrolling controller.
+* The **CINE** button |cine| immediately pops up a comprehensive series scrolling controller.

 .. |cine| image:: OHIFCine.png
 .. image:: OHIFCineController.png
+  :align: center

 The controller duplicates the functionality of the separate **Play**, **Next**, and **Previous** buttons, and also offers single step contols as wells as controls to jump to the first or last instance in a series.
 Finally, a slider allows controlling the frame rate of the Play function.

 * The **More** button |more| pops up a tool bar of additional view functions.